terminalpp/terminalpp/CONTRIBUTING.md

 Thank you for your interest in `tpp`!

-## Bugs
+## Reporting Bugs

-For reporting bugs, please use the issue tracker at GitHub.
-Make sure that the issue is minimal and reproducible, i.e. provide set of steps that recreate the bug.
-Make sure to specify the platform used in detail.
+Please use the issue tracker at Github for this (make sure to indicate the issue is labelled as *bug*).
+Make sure that the issue is reasonably minimal and reproducible, i.e. provide set of steps that recreate the bug.
+Make sure to specify your operating system and the precise version of `tpp` used (this can be obtained by running `tpp --version`).
+Also add the relevant settings of the configuration file.

-For bugfixes, please use pull requests.
+## Requesting New Features

+If there is a feature you would like `tpp` to support, please use the issues on Github as well, explain the feature you want in enough detail and label the issue as *enhancement*.

-## New Features
+## Fixing Bugs & Implementing New Features

-Please use pull-requests.
-Unless the feature already has an issue confirmed by the authors, it is best to check first whether a feature is wanted.
+For both, please use pull requests.
+Make sure that a corresponding issue exists and in case of enhancements that the issue was reviewed by `tpp` authors and approved.